FoalTS/foal/docs/the-authentication-system/authentication.md

 export class User extends AbstractUser {
 ​
   @PrimaryGeneratedColumn()
-  // @ts-ignore : Property 'id' has no initializer and is not definitely assigned in theconstructor.
   id: number;
 ​
   @Column({ unique: true })
-  // @ts-ignore : Property 'email' has no initializer and is not definitely assigned in theconstructor.
   email: string;
 ​
   @Column()
-  // @ts-ignore : Property 'email' has no initializer and is not definitely assigned in theconstructor.
   password: string;
 ​
   async setPassword(password: string) {